Housing Conditions Handbook

 • Other serious and life-threatening violations.

-To ask for a TRO: Fill out the TRO application (the last form in this packet) along with all the other forms.
-Follow the instructions on page 5 to file these forms.
+To ask for a TRO: Fill out the TRO application along with all the other forms.

 You do have to try to let the landlord know about the hearing.
-One way to do this is by serving your landlord with the court papers (learn more about serving your landlord on the next page).
+One way to do this is by serving your landlord with the court papers (learn more about serving your landlord below).
 If you don't have time to serve the landlord before the hearing, complete a "Certificate of Notice" instead.
 Ask for a copy of this from the clerk in Room 4220.

-What happens after you file for a TRO: The hearing on the TRO will be scheduled with Judge-in-Chambers in Room 4220 (4th Floor) of the Moultrie Courthouse.
+What happens after you file for a TRO: The hearing on the TRO will be scheduled with Judge-in-Chambers.
+You may be able to participate in the hearing either remotely (by phone or WebEx) or in person in Room 4220 (4th Floor) of the Moultrie Courthouse.

 Does It Cost Money to File a Housing Conditions Case?

 It depends.
 Filing a Housing Conditions case costs $15.
-But, you can ask for a fee waiver to file for free.
-The fee waiver form is included in this packet.
+But, you can ask for a fee waiver to file for free using the fee waiver form.

-If you get one of these benefits, you should be able to file a case for free:
+If you get one of the benefits listed on the fee waiver form, you should be able to file a case for free.
+Some examples of benefits that would count are:

 • Temporary Assistance for Needy Families (TANF)